dougeby/IntuneDocs/intune/quickstart-add-assign-app.md

 ## Next steps

-In this quickstart, you added the app to Intune, assigned the app to a group, and installed the app on the enrolled Windows 10 Desktop device.
+In this quickstart, you added apps to Intune, assigned the apps to a group, and installed the apps on the enrolled Windows 10 Desktop device.
+For more information about managing apps in Intune, see [What is Microsoft Intune app management?](app-management.md)

+To follow this series of Intune quickstarts, continue to the next quickstart.

 > [!div class="nextstepaction"]
 > [Quickstart: Create and assign an app protection policy](quickstart-create-assign-app-policy.md)